moezguedri/minimum_app_babel/README.md

 ## Description

 This file describes the steps to have a minimal web app setting which includes babel.
-It integrates it with VSCode.
+It integrates it in VSCode.

 ## Initialize the project

-Create the files 'src/index.js' and src/test.json.
+Create the files 'src/index.js' and 'test.json'.
-The starting point is src/index.js.
+Run _npm init_; The starting point is src/index.js.

 ```cmd
 npm init